Stay Smart Online recommends using two-factor authentication whenever possible.

 Why is it important?

-While it does require one extra step to a login process, it provides a much stronger defence for your account.
-If your password is hacked and you have 2FA activated on your account—the hacker cannot gain access.
+While it does require one extra step to a log-in process, it provides a much stronger defence for your account.
+If your password is hacked(accessed by someone else without your permission) and you have 2FA activated on your account—the hacker cannot gain access.
 They need both levels of authentication.

 If you’re travelling or will not have access to your second level for a period of time, consider changing your second criteria to something you will have access to, or obtain some single-use back-up codes.
-Do not turn it off!
+Do not turn 2FA off!

-- wherever possible, activate two-factor authentication
+- wherever possible, activate two-factor authentication (2FA)

 - use strong passwords/passphrases and keep them safe

 - do not use the same passwords across multiple sites